BAND PARENT MEETING • Booster Club Meeting

-Placement auditions will take place after school on Tuesday, March 27 beginning at 3:30PM. *Percussion will audition during a clinic for the week of April 23.
+Placement auditions will take place after school on Thursday, March 28 beginning at 4:00PM.
 Students will be able to sign-up for a time.
 Auditions are required for all students to participate in the high school band and will determine class and chair placement.
 Auditions consist of three parts which are explained below: Etude, Scales, and Sight-reading.
+Please sign up for the audition by clicking here.
+Be sure to add your name to the appropriate list (tabs at the bottom).

 The etude was passed out in class last week or can be accessed on Charms or by following the links below.
 The etude is worth 60 points on your audition (or the value of 20, 1 octave scales!)